Fanjie-Li/Curriculum-Vitae/content/project/music-emotion-recognition/index.md

 Jul.
 2017 - Jun.
 2021 (Principal Investigator: Dr. Xiao Hu)
 {{% /callout %}}

 This project aims to enhance the emotion-aware music recommendation via physiological sensing.
-In this project, we conducted a user experiment with Moody Web to collect users' listening behaviors, self-reported emotional responses to music, and peripheral physiological signals during music searching and listening.
-The dataset built from the user experiment will be used to build the music emotion recognition (MER) module of the music recommendation system.

-**Major Contributions:**
+**Highlights:**
 - Designed and performed a user experiment to build a dataset with synchronized physiological signals (BVP, HR, IBI, EDA, TEMP) and user-labelled music-induced emotion;
-- Data analysis:
-    * Physiological signal processing
-    * Music signal processing
-    * Built music emotion recognition (MER) models using machine learning methods
+- Built the music emotion recognition (MER) model using physiological features and music features.

 **In Progress / Working Papers:**
 - Detecting Music-Induced Emotion Based on Acoustic Analysis and Physiological Sensing: A Multimodal Approach

+# In this project, we conducted a user experiment with Moody Web to collect users' listening behaviors, self-reported emotional responses to music, and peripheral physiological signals during music searching and listening.
+The dataset built from the user experiment will be used to build the music emotion recognition (MER) module of the music recommendation system.